 How’s your brain feed supposed to chill out when your news feed won’t give it a chance?

 It’s okay – I’m an adult.
-I’ve lived all of 22 years and I can handle this.
+I’ve lived through 23 tough years and I can handle this.

 Whatever it is you see from this point on will definitely a) piss you off, b) send you into a frenzy of nostalgia, or c) send you into a downward spiral into pre-relationship 2008 photos of him and his sister, who you know, but whom you’ll probably still accuse of being his new girlfriend.
 What I’m trying to say is that whilst playing with Facebook fire is hardly a new activity, it’s certainly symptomatic of the, quite frankly, buggered-up technological age that we live in.